telecombcn-dl/2017-dlai-team5/README.md

 ### Learning Curve

 <p style="text-align: justify">
-Before starting to train the SC2 agents, we went through a series of [tutorials](https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-0-q-learning-with-tables-and-neural-networks-d195264329d0), which implement in [TensorFlow](https://www.tensorflow.org/) the different RL algorithms applied to the [OpenAI GYM](https://gym.openai.com/envs/) environment.
+Before starting to train the SC2 agents, we went through a series of <a href="https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-0-q-learning-with-tables-and-neural-networks-d195264329d0">tutorials</a>, which implement in <a href="https://www.tensorflow.org/">TensorFlow</a> the different RL algorithms applied to the <a href="https://gym.openai.com/envs/">OpenAI GYM</a> environment.
 </p>

 <p style="text-align: justify">